devseme/StreetFood-Website/README.md

-##Project author Name:OCHENGE IAN
+-##Project author Name:OCHENGE IAN
-##Project name:streetFood-Website
+-##Project name:streetFood-Website

 ####This is my independent project 2 in my beginner learning of HTML and CSS.It is a home page design working given by the technical mentor for a